pdf-raku/PDF-raku/README.md

 ## The Basics

-PDF files are serialized as numbered indirect objects.
 The `examples/helloworld.pdf` file that we created above contains:
 ```
 %PDF-1.3
 %...(control characters)